Music production Guide

 The heav’n arose, the earth appear’d,

-2. Thick darkness brooded o’er the deep:
+at his creating word. - Thick darkness brooded o’er the deep:

 God said, ‘Let there be light:’